erenard/presentation/jstoolchain/slides.md

 ]

 ---
-# The revealing module pattern
+# The Revealing Module Pattern

 There used to be various workarounds, like the "Revealing Module Pattern", to avoid namespacing conflicts...